cheatham1/GetStartedBook/analyses.md

 # Analyses

-Histogram Analyser focusses on four physics processes; the signal H→WW and three background processes WW, ttbar and Z/Drell-Yan.
+Histogram Analyser focusses on four physics processes; the signal $$H\rightarrow W^+W^-$$ and three background processes $$WW$$, $$t\bar t$$ and $$Z$$/Drell-Yan.
 Let's take a look at these processes.

-## H→WW
+## $$H\rightarrow W^+W^-$$

 The [Higgs boson](https://home.cern/topics/higgs-boson) is an excitation of the quantum field responsible for the breaking of [electroweak symmetry](https://en.wikipedia.org/wiki/Electroweak_interaction).
 This field is responsible for giving masses to fundamental particles.

-The Higgs boson interacts with all the Standard Model elementary particles (which have mass) and so it can decay through many different processes.
+The Higgs boson interacts with all  Standard Model elementary particles having mass.
+Thus, it can decay through many different processes.
-The most likely possibility is for the Higgs to decay into a pair of [W bosons](https://home.cern/about/physics/w-boson-sunshine-and-stardust) which happens about 23% of the time for a Higgs boson with a mass of 126 GeV.
+One of the most likely things to happen is that the Higgs decays into a pair of [W bosons](https://home.cern/about/physics/w-boson-sunshine-and-stardust).
+This happens about 23% of the time for a Higgs boson with a mass of 126 GeV.
-The W bosons can subsequently decay either into a quark and antiquark or a [lepton](https://en.wikipedia.org/wiki/Lepton) and [neutrino](https://en.wikipedia.org/wiki/Neutrino) or an antilepton and an anti-neutrino.
+The W bosons can subsequently decay either into a quark-antiquark, a [lepton](https://en.wikipedia.org/wiki/Lepton)-[antineutrino](https://en.wikipedia.org/wiki/Neutrino), or an antilepton-neutrino pair.

-From here on, we will refer to a particle and it's [antiparticle](https://en.wikipedia.org/wiki/Antiparticle) collectively by just the particle's name.
-Such as quark/anti-quark, lepton/antilepton, neutrino/antineutrino...
+From here on, we will refer to a particle and its [antiparticle](https://en.wikipedia.org/wiki/Antiparticle) collectively by just the particle's name.
 So when we talk about quarks we mean quarks and antiquarks.
 It is a shorthand that physicists adopt for brevity.

 The signal process in Histogram Analyser is the Higgs boson decaying into 2 W bosons which subsequently decay into leptons and neutrinos